 How to Recognize the Signs of Sexual Abuse Among People With Disabilities

-Sexual abuse represents one of the most serious problems in the U.S. It disproportionately affects those of low socio-economic status and those with disabilities, including physical and intellectual and developmental disabilities (IDD).
+Sexual abuse represents one of the most serious problems in the U.S. It disproportionately affects those of low socio-economic status and those with disabilities, including physical and intellectual or developmental disabilities.
 The seriousness of sexual abuse among those with disabilities also goes unnoticed, and caregivers or friends may not recognize the signs of sexual abuse.
-However, understanding more about its prevalence, signs, and effects is the first step in fighting sexual abuse.
+However, understanding more about its prevalence, signs and effects is the first step in fighting sexual abuse.

 Prevalence of sexual abuse

-According to the CDC, 25% of women and 4% of men in the U.S. have experienced completed or attempted rape.
-But, the incidence of sexual abuse includes a definition that goes beyond rape.
-For example, sexual violence, sexual coercion, and unwanted sexual contact or experiences make up several forms of sexual abuse.
-Other on sexual buase made available by the CDC include:
+Approximately 18.3 percent of women and 1.4 percent of men in the U.S. have been the victims of rape, reports the Centers for Disease Control and Prevention (CDC).
+Yet, the incidence of sexual abuse includes a definition that goes beyond rape.
+For example, sexual violence, sexual coercion and unwanted sexual contact or experiences make up several forms of sexual abuse.
+Other shocking statistics on sexual abuse include the following:

-• Almost 50% all female sexual assault survivors experienced the first incident before age 18.
+• 37.4 percent of all female sexual assault victims experienced the first incident before age 18.

-Among those with learning or physical disabilities, the risk for sexual abuse only increases.
-In a New Mexico focus group, researchers found the lifetime risk of sexual abuse is 300% greater among those with disabilities than those without disabilities.
+Although the CDC did not specifically analyze the sexual abuse rates among those with learning or physical disabilities, the risk for sexual abuse is higher among this population, explains the Rape, Abuse and Incest National Network (RAINN).
+In a state-specific focus group, researchers found the lifetime risk of sexual abuse is 300-percent greater among those with disabilities than those without disabilities, reports the New Mexico Coalition of Sexual Assault Programs, Inc.

 The reasons behind this increased risk focus on how a person with disabilities may require the assistance of others or special devices to live.
 For example, a direct caregiver may be the abuser, or an abuser may isolate a victim.
 Furthermore, those with disabilities may not be taken seriously when first reporting an incident.